Python automation case study

 MovieBot chat-to-OBS architecture diagram Twitch chat commands enter a Python command parser, update vote state, resolve the poll, choose a scanned local movie, and send OBS WebSocket commands.
 Token refresh and reconnect routines support Twitch and OBS connections.
 VIEWER Chat !vote / !results TWITCHIO Parser Validate command STATE Votes One vote/user POLL Winner Pick winner OBS OBS control Set source / scene OUTPUT Stream Movie starts MEDIA Folder scan Playable files RELIABILITY Token / reconnect Twitch and OBS

-MovieBot is organized as a long-running local automation loop: chat creates structured input, vote state decides the next file, OBS receives playback commands, and recovery routines keep the stream path from failing quietly.
+Chat creates input, vote state selects a file, OBS receives playback commands, and recovery routines keep the loop alive.

-What this demonstrates: the OBS handoff is a small command pipeline around a normalized local file path, guarded by connection-aware WebSocket calls.
+OBS handoff is a small command pipeline around a normalized local file path.

 normalized_path = os.path.normpath(path)